 Uncover the various financial aid options provided by Claremont McKenna and determine which ones you may be eligible for by continuing your exploration.

-$54,056 is the average Claremont McKenna College's first year financial aid offer.
-Approximately 45.0% of incoming students obtain some financial aid, the majority of which is in the form of scholarships and grants.
+Claremont McKenna College average financial aid offer for freshmen students is $54,471.00.
+51% of reshman students get financial aid, most of which is in the form of grants and scholarships

-The numbers listed below make reference to help which is offered by Claremont McKenna College.
+The numbers below apply to scholarships and grants primarily provided by Claremont McKenna College.

-45.0% of freshmen (147 total) were given scholarships at Claremont McKenna College, averaging $45,436 per student.
-This ranks in the top 20th percentile of all colleges in the country.
+44% of incoming freshmen (143 total) were awarded scholarships at Claremont McKenna College, averaging $50,240.00 a piece.
+This puts it the top 25th percentile among colleges and universities nationwide.